 From an electrification perspective, a net-zero economy in 2050 calls for 300 million personal electric vehicles on the road, up from about 2 million today, and 120 million residences with air source heat pumps, or a jump to 80 percent of housing stock from approximately 10 percent today.

 What would it actually take to electrify everything?

 A lot of electricity!

-But beyond that slightly obvious answer, electrification of everything requires adoption of a suite of different technologies across sectors.
-These technologies already exist today, but are as of yet not widely adopted.
+But beyond that slightly obvious answer, electrification of everything requires the adoption of a suite of different technologies across sectors.
+These technologies already exist today but are as of yet not widely adopted.
 Here’s what you can expect in an electrified future:

 Heating and cooling

 In parts of the country with a high heating load (like the frigid Northeast where EnergySage is based), most people heat their homes with a furnace that burns natural gas, propane, or oil.
 But a number of technologies exist today to transition from fossil-fuel-powered heating systems to electrified heating.
 A few of the most common include electric resistance heating, air source heat pumps, and ground source heat pumps.

 The transportation sector contributed more greenhouse gas emissions —29 percent— than the electric power sector in 2019.
 There’s one primary solution for transitioning away from fossil-fuel-powered vehicles: electric vehicles!
 The number of electric vehicle models announced over the last couple of years is astonishing, and major manufacturers moving away from internal combustion engine cars means your next car will likely be electric.